 [Germany: We would like to advocate the arguments of New Zealand.
 The Agreements are to be achieved before initiating trades and therefore before any inspection activities whereas Transparency is a requirement for making decisions comprehensible.
 Therefore, we also would prefer to keep the present structure.]

 Hungary agrees with Can, NZ and DE

+Jamaica agrees with Germany’s explanation and as such would prefer to keep the present structure

 The agreements should contain: